Communion cup: North America

 Communion cups were also introduced in North American churches in the 1890s.
 As in Scandinavia, the new practice was motivated by sanitary concerns and accompanied by debate over whether it was ritually acceptable.
 Newspaper headlines of the time warned of danger and contagion associated with the shared chalice.

+United Kingdom

+In the UK they appear to have been invented by John Henry Jowett around the turn of the 20th century in response to health concerns related to the size of his congregation.